• Pinterest

 St Josephs Catholic Church Ivesdale, IL Harvest Mass

 Farming has long been a major part of my family’s life.
 My paternal grandfather farmed and later in life opened an implement store.
 He purchased the a piece of property outside of Ivesdale, IL in 1942.
 My parents moved there as newlyweds in 1949.
-I share more about the farm here if you are interested in reading about it.
+I share more about the farm here if you are interested.

 I can remember coming home from school, changing clothes and going out to the field where my Dad was harvesting soybeans.
 I would climb into the wagon with help from the hired hand and wait for the combine to reach the end of the row.
 I am sure my mother never knew that my Dad let me play in the wagon as the combine was filing the wagon with harvested soybeans.
 That was probably the most dangerous thing he ever let me do.